OpenPecha/pecha-workspace/UMAMI_TRACKING_SETUP.md

    - Verify the domain is added to `VITE_UMAMI_DOMAINS`
    - Ensure the script is loading (check browser network tab)

+2. **User identification not working**

+   - Verify user email is being passed to `useUmamiTracking`
+   - Check console for identification logs in development
+   - Ensure user is authenticated before identification

-2. **Development tracking not working**
+3. **Development tracking not working**

    - Set `VITE_UMAMI_ENABLED=true` in your environment
    - Check console for tracking logs

-3. **Script loading errors**
+4. **Script loading errors**
    - Verify `VITE_UMAMI_SCRIPT_URL` is correct
    - Check for ad blockers or script blockers

 ### Debug Mode

-In development, all tracking events are logged to the console with the format:
+In development, all tracking events and user identification are logged to the console:

 ```
 🔍 Umami Track: event-name { properties }
+🔍 Umami Identify: user-id { user-properties }
+🔍 Umami Identify User: user-id { comprehensive-properties }
 ```

 ## Future Enhancements